I visited Aberdeenshire in partnership with VisitAberdeenshire

 And someday came last week, when VisitAberdeenshire asked if I’d like to go on a last minute trip to Aberdeenshire to shoot some photos for them.

 Because this trip came together so quickly, I didn’t have much of a plan for my three days in Aberdeenshire aside from driving around and seeing as much as I possibly could.
-And shopping – I can never go to the UK without popping in at least a few stores.
+I mean, I assumed I’d find plenty of things to do in Aberdeen, I just wasn’t sure what they would be.
+Besides shopping – I can never go to the UK without popping in at least a few stores.

-But driving around exploring turned out to be the best plan of all – or at least, I had the best time in Aberdeenshire.
+But driving around exploring turned out to be the best plan of all – or at least, I had the best time in Aberdeen and the surrounding countryside.
 I might even go so far as to say I had a magical time.
 Because Aberdeenshire does feel a bit like a fairy-tale land.

 Let me explain: